 In 2018, artists Andrew Howe (Shropshire, UK) and Kim V. Goldsmith (NSW, Australia) came together as part of the international art programme, Arts Territory Exchange.

-Both artists have also worked for decades outside their practices in the natural resources and environment sector, and with their common interest in environmental issues, Howe and Goldsmith have spent the past year exploring how they might create an international project presenting the areas of the Fenn’s, Whixall and Bettisfield Mosses (UK) and Macquarie Marshes (Australia) alongside each other.
+Both artists have also worked for decades outside their practices in the natural resources and environment sector, and with their common interest in environmental issues, Howe and Goldsmith spent over a year exploring how they might create an international project presenting the areas of the Fenn’s, Whixall and Bettisfield Mosses (UK) and Macquarie Marshes (Australia) alongside each other.

 On the surface, these areas are vastly dissimilar – one is a raised peat bog inundated with water, the other severely impacted by ongoing drought.
 In addition, the landscape, the issues and management of the Mosses and Marshes all differ in response to their respective climatic and environmental conditions.
 However, both are natural sites of international significance, and both have an impact on or are impacted by land uses.

 The interpretation of water data for both sites, along with access to them from field trips, provides an opportunity to present these spaces creatively through a new lens, in a way not routinely experienced.
 This in turns gives managing bodies, and those with an interest in the Mosses and Marshes, a chance to put the spotlight on why they are so important and how they might be managed in future.
 As Ramsar-listed international wetlands of importance, these sites “are recognized as being of significant value not only for the country or the countries in which they are located, but for humanity as a whole.”
 Recent events, such as the bush fires across Australia, demonstrate how fragile and vulnerable these landscapes are to climate change.

 The process of developing this project would be via a series of on-site residencies, with the lead artists, consisting of field trips and other events to gather information and material.
 In later project phases, it is intended that residencies may be extended to invited artists.